 One award will be granted to an optometrist currently serving in a 2018-19 academic year calendar Primary Care/ Family practice residency through a North American school, college of optometry or veterans administration facility is eligible to apply.
 Anyone who has yet to begin a residency for the 2018- 19 academic year calendar is ineligible.

 Applicants should read an article by Dr. Hopkins, Primary Care Are We All on the Same Page? and write a one-page essay on the importance of primary care to optometry and their future as a primary care optometrist. http://journals.lww.com/optvissci/toc/2006/01000

 - Cover page that lists the applicant name, any degrees, facility of residency, optometric institution under which serving residency, current and permanent address information, email and phone contact information.

 - The applicant’s education, clinical, research, and teaching experience, in the form of a CV.

 - A brief description of the residency program and the names and email addresses of the three people you have contacted to submit letters of recommendation.

-- A one-page statement of career goals plus a brief statement indicating if you are student member of the American Academy of Optometry or what your timeline is for becoming a Fellow.
+- A one-page statement of career goals plus a brief statement indicating what your timeline is for becoming a Fellow.

 - Three letters of recommendation from persons qualified to comment on educational qualifications, research abilities, and potential.
 One of which must be the Residency Director or Program Coordinator of the institution.
 These should be emailed separately by the recommender.